lilye6368/sep10-freedom-project/prep/plan.md

 #### Beyond MVP List

 * [X] Changing the width and height of the images so they fit the whole card
-* [ ] Making images change size (Not sure if it's necessary yet since it mostly adjusts to the screen size)
+* [ ] Adding Links (I could, but i'm not sure what to do for it yet)
-* [ ] Adding Links (I could, but i'm not completely interested in it)
+* [ ] Making images change size (Not sure if it's necessary yet since it adjusts to the screen size for the most part)

 #### Peer Feedback